-EIS investments are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
-They also tend to be illiquid and hard to sell and value.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

 A summary of the main charges and savings is shown below.
-Some of these will be payable by the investor, others by the investee companies.
+Some of these will be payable by the investor, whilst others by the investee companies.
 The investment may have additional charges and expenses: please see the provider documents, including the Key Information Document, for more details.